Lettuce soup

 Lettuce soup is a soup prepared with lettuce as a primary ingredient.
-It may be prepared with myriad lettuces and other ingredients, and some lettuce soups may use several cultivars of lettuce in their preparation.
+It may be prepared with additional ingredients, and some lettuce soups may use several cultivars of lettuce in their preparation.
 It is a part of French cuisine and Chinese cuisine.
 Cream of lettuce soup is a type of lettuce soup prepared using milk or cream.
 The soup may be served with toast or rolls as a side dish or with the soup atop them.
 It may be served as an appetizer, a side dish or as a main dish, and may be served hot or cold.